 Booking.com gives you an option in which they handle the guest payments on behalf of your property.

-Depending on the agreement between you and the channel you can get the paid by virtual credit cards (VCC) or bank transfer from Booking.com.
+Depending on the agreement between you and the channel, you can get paid by virtual credit cards (VCC) or bank transfer from Booking.com.

 This article describes how Booking.com virtual credit card works and explains when and how to charge it.